-In the 2017 legislative session, four bills are under consideration in the Vermont legislature seeking to restrict the use of Act 39, according to our friends at Patient Choices Vermont:
+In the 2017 legislative session, four bills were under consideration in the Vermont legislature seeking to restrict the use of Act 39, according to our friends at Patient Choices Vermont.

 Following our successful 10-year campaign to promote a Vermont aid-in-dying bill, in collaboration with the local partner Patient Choices Vermont, the Vermont state legislature passed the Act in 2013.
 Governor Peter Shumlin signed the Act on May 20, 2013.
 The law went into effect immediately.
 Vermont thus became the third state to enact a Death with Dignity law, the first to be passed through legislation.